 Sunrises and Yoga

 The best scenario that you can imagine is practicing yoga first thing in the morning, on a beach during a warm summer day.
 And if you are privileged to have a house by the beach this is a morning routine that you shouldn’t skip.
+Even while travelling, Yoga is offered in hotels all over the world.
 What it does to your body is that it stretches every muscle and uses parts of your body that are otherwise neglected.
 The actions that we perform in everyday life not only create stress in certain parts of our body but the mind as well.
 It all takes it’s toll, starting from morning traffics, to waiting in lines and arguing about the coffee machine at your office.
 Yoga clears the effects of all these actions and leaves your body fresh and ready for any task at hand.

 Yoga as Fitness Technique